DanEspin0821/Vechain_Case_Study/README.md

 ## Team Members

-* Below are the [key members](https://www.vechain.com/about) of the VeChain organization and brief background on each member:
+* Below are the [key members](https://www.vechain.com/about) of the VeChain organization and brief background on each member, highlighting the expertise that VeChains founding members brought together to build out the VeChain enterprise:
   * Sunny Lu - Chief Executive Officer
       * Cofounder of the VeChain blockchain.
 20 years experience as an IT executive.
 Launched the VeChain project in 2015, founded VeChain in early 2017.
   * Jay Zhang - Chief Financial Officer